Bias Mitigation for Machine Learning Classifiers: A Comprehensive Survey: Algorithms

-For instance, Calders and Verwer~\cite{calders2010three} clustered the instances to detect those that should receive a positive latent label and those that should receive a negative one.
+For instance, \citet{calders2010three} clustered the instances to detect those that should receive a positive latent label and those that should receive a negative one.
 For this purpose, they used an expectation maximization algorithm.

-Gupta et al.~\cite{gupta2018proxy} tackled the problem of bias mitigation for situations where group labels are missing in the datasets.
+\citet{gupta2018proxy} tackled the problem of bias mitigation for situations where group labels are missing in the datasets.
 To combat this issue, they created a latent ``proxy'' variable for the group membership and incorporated constraints for achieving fairness for such proxy groups in the training procedure.